SerenityOS/serenity/Base/usr/share/man/man1/Applications/ImageViewer.md

 ## Description

-ImageViewer is an image viewing application for SerenityOS.
+ImageViewer is an image viewing application for SilkOS.

 For user convenience, basic image manipulation facilities exist like image rotation clockwise or counter-clockwise, image flip horizontal or vertical, zoom in, zoom out, zoom reset, fullscreen view and fit image to view.